*In Limited Release now, various cities.

-Grave Encounters starts off promising enough, with its horror reality show angle and it's creepy location and premise, but as it goes on, the creepiness diminishes more and more until it's gone altogether and we're left just wanting it to end.
+Grave Encounters starts off promising enough; with its Horror reality show angle and its creepy location and premise, but as it wore on, the creepiness diminished more and more until it was gone altogether, and we were left just wanting it to end.

 Lance Preston and the crew of "Grave Encounters", a ghost-hunting reality television show, are shooting an episode inside the abandoned Collingwood Psychiatric Hospital, where unexplained phenomena has been reported for years.
 All in the name of good television, they voluntarily lock themselves inside the building for the night and begin a paranormal investigation, capturing everything on camera.
 They quickly realize that the building is more than just haunted - it is alive - and it has no intention of ever letting them leave.
 They find themselves lost in a labyrinth maze of endless hallways and corridors, terrorized by the ghosts of the former patients.
 They soon begin to question their own sanity, slipping deeper and deeper into the depths of madness, ultimately discovering the truth behind the hospital's dark past...and taping what turns out to be their final episode.

-The Master Says- D We've said it before and this movie upholds our claim; movie made by guys that have nicknames are usually atrocious.
 The Viscous Brothers join the ranks of The Brothers Strauss, The Butcher Brothers, McG, Diablo Cody and others, in showing that they're more concerned with an edgy name than they are with doing something worthy of having an edgy name.
-The younger crowd and those easily scared may feel the effects of this one, but for most horror fans, it's going to fall flat.
+The younger crowd and those easily scared may feel the effects of this one, but for most Horror fans, it's going to fall flat.

 Ashleigh Gryzko" came from, but we admire her sexy talents.
 Also, we're pretty sure she's a smurf.
 A pale one.